dbradul/caesar_cipher/readme.md

 ```

-To break "Caeser cipher":
+## To break "Caeser cipher":
 ```
 python3 encrypt.py <ref> <input> <output>
 ```
-- 'ref': file to be used as reference to calculate English letters frequency
+- `ref`: file to be used as reference to calculate English letters frequency
-- 'input': input filename for a file to be decrypted
+- `input`: input filename for a file to be decrypted
-- 'output': output filename for a decrypted file
+- `output`: output filename for a decrypted file

 Example:
 ```